palmerhq/github-repos/readme.md

 # github-repos

-Microservice to cache and expose GitHub projects for Jared Palmer
+Microservice to cache and expose GitHub projects for The Palmer Group

 ## Usage